augustovicente/content-distributor-app/README.md

 **Content Distributor App** is designed to distribute content from YouTuber Carol Borghesi.
 The app provides users with easy access to her latest videos and ensures they never miss new content through push notifications.
+The app uses Ionic framework and has a simple webservice written in PHP.

 ## Features